cocogitto/cocogitto/docs/website/config/README.md

 - Type: `boolean`
 - Optional: `true`
 - Default: `true`
-- Description: if set to false package will not trigger global version bump.
+- Description: If set to `false` the package will not trigger global version bump.
 - Example:
   ```toml
   [packages]